 For those who have been in a relationship for many years, they become aware of the compromises that must be made and the things they must accept in their partners in order to make the union work.
 Unfortunately, too many people who are single are stuck in a cycle of searching for the ideal partner.
 The truth is that ideals don’t jive with reality.

-It’s impossible to say how many soul mates a person has per lifetime because there is no algorithm or formula to inform you.
-How many loves you connect with in a lifetime depends on how open you are to the idea of love.
+It’s impossible to say how many soulmates a person has per lifetime because there is no algorithm or formula to inform you.
+How many people you fall in love with in your life depends on how open you are to the idea of love.
 I know many people who invested everything in their partner and the relationship ultimately failed.
 For some of these people, they’ve given up the fight and will likely never let themselves commit to loving anyone else again.
 Why?
 Deep down they believe we’ve got only one love per lifetime.